 Understandably, people involved in a divorce would like to maintain control of all their assets.
 For this reason, many choose to keep assets off the table.
 Some people maintain financial accounts and other activities during the marriage that the spouse never knew about.
 The only way to divide property fairly — and to ensure a proper level of child support or spousal support — is to locate and identify these hidden assets.

-The Only Fair Way To Divide Property
+The Only Fair Way To Divide Property in Illinois

 The methods used to hide assets range from offshore investments to gifts to children to secret bank accounts and safe deposit boxes.
 Those assets will be located and added to the marital property inventory.